WASdev/gitbook.voice.gateway.for.watson/selfservice-bmix.md

 # Setting up a self-service agent on IBM Containers for Bluemix

-These instructions are for setting up Voice Gateway for Watson on your own Docker engine or an on-premises installation.
-For cloud deployments, see [Setting up a self-service agent on IBM Containers for Bluemix](selfservice-bmix.md).
+These instructions are for setting up Voice Gateway for Watson&trade; on IBM&reg; Containers for Bluemix&reg;.
+To set up the voice gateway on your own Docker engine or an on-premises installation, see [Setting up a self-service agent on Docker Engine](selfservice-docker.md).

 #### Prerequisites